IHVH/sstmintgrtn_bot/README.md

 - description - a detailed description of the function with a description of the parameters if they are needed

 Explore the capabilities of the library that is used in the project [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI).

-To search for the artist's albums, use API_MUSIC=""